Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Precious and base metal spot prices have seen a strong appreciation over the past year (in some cases, with precious metals nearing their all-time highs and base metals recovering to historical norms).
 Downward fluctuations in those spot prices can negatively affect sales and by-product credits which could negatively impact overall profitability for either mining operation.

 The OMU has already experienced one shut down during the peak of the Covid-19 pandemic which lasted nearly 2 months from April till May.
-NMU was fortunate to be deemed an essential line of business and exempt from any shutdown and not impacted by the pandemic.
-However, with the global pandemic resurgence, there is always a risk of an additional shutdown of either the OMU or NMU operations which would negatively impact financials.
+The NMU was fortunate to be deemed an essential line of business and exempt from any shutdown and not impacted by the pandemic.
+However, with the global pandemic resurgence, there is always a risk of an additional shutdown of either the OMU or the NMU operations, which would negatively impact financials.

 - Proven & Probable Reserves

 Production volumes are dependent on estimated Proven & Probable Reserves at each mining unit.
-While these estimated reserves are based on "economically mineable part of a measured resource for which at least a preliminary feasibility study demonstrates that, at the time of reporting, economic extraction could be reasonably justified with a high degree of confidence," there is no guarantee that actual yields will match the estimates.
+While these estimated reserves are based on "economically mineable part of a measured resource for which at least a preliminary feasibility study demonstrates that, at the time of reporting, economic extraction could be reasonably justified with a high degree of confidence," there is no guarantee that actual yields will match the estimated reserves.

 Conclusions and Takeaways

-With GORO’s Q3 2020 earnings call still pending, I hope you come away from this article with a bit more clarity and visibility on what I believe is a very good investment opportunity in GORO:
+With GORO’s Q3 2020 earnings call still pending (most likely to be announced on Monday after the close of market with a follow-on conference call Tuesday morning, in keeping with historical reporting practices), I hope you come away from this article with a bit more clarity and visibility on what I believe is a very good investment opportunity in GORO:

-- Q3 2020 results will likely demonstrate record top and bottom line financial metrics and exceed expectations.
+- Q3 2020 results will likely demonstrate record top and bottom line financial metrics and exceed expectations with even more records to come in future quarters as the NMU Pearl continues to drive production with the increase in grade stabilizing at 10k Au oz per quarter in Q1 2021; and the OMU gradually will likely return to normal production levels each by mid-2021 with reduced Zinc Treatment Charges at the start of 2021 further reducing AISC/tonne by over $150/tonne.

-- Adjusted EBITDA and Cash Flow strength will likely lead to increased dividends.
+- Adjusted EBITDA and Cash Flow strength will continue to grow each quarter over the next 12 months and likely lead to increased dividends (primarily at the NMU).

-- Based on existing valuation estimates, Gold Resource has the potential to unlock over 100%+ in shareholder returns through a combination of trading multiple expansion with NMU/SpinCo being recognized and traded as a solid Nevada Mining operation, as well as achieving record financial performance.
+- Based on existing valuation estimates, Gold Resource has the potential to unlock over 100%+ in shareholder returns through a combination of trading multiple expansion with the NMU/SpinCo being recognized and traded as a solid Nevada Mining operation, as well as achieving record financial performance.

 When you wake up tomorrow and cut through all the fear and confusion, I hope as you take those steps towards striking gold with an investment in GORO that you think to yourself: